Divi/vagrant-bootstrap/README.md

 Add to your `web/app_dev.php` (line ~14) & `web/config.php` (line ~9) the IP exclusion `10.0.2.2` because your host is not the localhost.

+## Step 2 :

+You must to mount the driver, simply go to the computer folder, and "Connect a network driver" with this address : `\\192.168.100.10\shared`.
+Do not forget to unmount the driver on halt (right click and unmount).

+If you want to make an automatic script bash :
+- Mount : `net use \\192.168.100.10\shared vagrantpassword /USER:vagrantuser && pushd \\192.168.100.10\shared` (replace "vagrantuser" by your Samba user and "vagrantpass" by your Samba password)
+- Unmount : `popd`

 ## Step 3 :

 Only if you have performance issue, please edit your AppKernel.php, replace "appname" with your application name (it must be the same of the `APPLICATION_NAME` parameter in the file "parameters.sh" !).
 For more information about this fix, please read : http://www.whitewashing.de/2013/08/19/speedup_symfony2_on_vagrant_boxes.html